Gas Home Safety Tips

 -

-- Keep emergency numbers for police and fire departments near your house phone, and program them into your cell phone.
+- Keep emergency numbers for local police and fire departments near your house phone, and program them into your cell phone.

 - Ensure that children know how to make a call to 911, and under what circumstances they should do so.